ntwigamartin/Compose_quadrant_app/README.md

 ## Installing the APP

-- Clone this repo to local environment
+- Clone this repo to local environment.

         git@github.com:ntwigamartin/Compose_quadrant_app.git
 - Start Android Studio, open existing project and select this project on the location you had cloned it.